Mitchell Cole: Death

-Cole died on 30 November 2012, aged 27, while playing football with family and friends.
+Cole died on 30 November 2012, aged 27, at Finsbury Leisure Centre in Islington, London, while playing football with family and friends.
 His death was linked to his pre-existing heart condition.

 Tributes

 Tributes were widely paid to Cole following his death.
-His first club, Grays Athletic, remembered him for his "rampaging runs down the left wing, and for scoring some spectacular goals".
-Stevenage chairman Phil Wallace stated: "It's such a sad, tragic loss of a young life.
-Mitch was a key figure for us in the seasons that saw us enjoy a lot of success".
-Former England C manager Paul Fairclough highlighted Cole's talent, humour, and approachability.
 Clubs and supporters paid tribute with moments of silence, black armbands, and applause in the minute corresponding to his squad number, while former teammates, including Jack Midson and Steve Morison, dedicated goals to him.
 He was also commemorated during the 2012 BBC Sports Personality of the Year ceremony.

 A benefit match, titled 'Match for Mitch', was held on 7 May 2013 at Broadhall Way between a Mitchell Cole XI and a Stevenage XI, with proceeds going to his family and The Cardiomyopathy Association.
 The match was attended by 2,306 spectators.
 Participants included his brother-in-law Joe Cole, Andy Carroll, James Collins, Gary Hooper, Matt Jarvis, and Kevin Nolan, alongside numerous former teammates from his previous clubs.